-Students will be allowed to begin the Christian School Education cohort with 45 hours if these hours reflect the completion of the general education requirements in the areas of English Language/Communication, Social Sciences, Humanities, Science/Math, and History.
+Students will be allowed to begin the Christian School Education cohort when the following requirements have been met.

-- A student entering under the Advantage Structure must either have completed a college level math course or receive a passing score on the NBC Math Competency Exam. - 2.
-The student must either transfer in or complete a child development course before beginning methods courses (indicated as a prerequisite in the course descriptions).
+- A minimum of 50-60 credit hours (with a minimum of eight hours taken at NBC), if these hours reflect the completion of the general education requirements in the areas of English Language/Communication, Social Sciences, Humanities, Science, Math, and History.
+(A student entering under the Advantage Structure must either have completed a college level math course or receive a passing score on the NBC Math Competency Exam.) - At least a 2.5 cumulative GPA in transfer work and at least a 3.0 cumulative GPA in NBC coursework. - 3.
+Completion of Child Development (or equivalent transfer course). - 4.
+Completion of the application process, including the following: application, autobiography, two letters of reference, and an interview with a Christian School Education faculty member.

+Acceptance to the cohort year is by decision of the Christian School Education faculty.
+Admission to Nazarene Bible College and completion of previous college work do not imply acceptance to the Christian School Education Degree Program.